getgauge/docs.gauge.org/using.rst

    creation

-Step Quick Fix
+Implement Step
 ~~~~~~~~~~~~~~

 If you have an unimplemented step in the spec file, it will be annotated
-saying 'undefined step'. ``alt+enter`` can be pressed to open the quick
+saying 'undefined step'.
+A smart tag appears when you hover on the step.
-fix pop up.
+Clicking the smart tag opens the quick fix pop up.
 The destination of the implementation can be chosen, either
 a new class or from a list of existing classes.
 It will then generate
 the step with required annotation and parameters.